nwoodr94/sql-projects/README.md

 # sql-projects

-This is a SQL repository which showcases my work involving manipulation of data to extract important information.
+This is a SQL repository which showcases my data manipulation skills.

 ### Data Mining